DeleySelem/ddbox/README.md

 echo "AIs give you boobytrapped code if you" echo "ask it to do truly anonymous chat or" echo "market place.
-So read the code, or search" echo "for "gov", "@fbi" to see if it sends mail" echo "to FBI when run.
-Do not run such codes" echo "if you wish not for FBIs surveillance" echo "upon your ass." echo sleep 10 echo "Firing it up!" echo echo "Creating folder and" echo -n "copying files:" | echo -n "." mkdir templates | echo -n "." cp base.html ./templates/base.html | echo -n "."
+So read the code, or search" echo "for "gov", "fbi" to see if it sends mail" echo "to FBI when run.
+Do not run such codes" echo "if you wish not for FBIs surveillance" echo "upon your ass." echo sleep 5 echo "Firing it up!" echo echo "Creating templates folder and" echo -n "copying files:" | echo -n "." mkdir templates | echo -n "." cp base.html ./templates/base.html | echo -n "."